Tural-Hamidov/Instacart_Market_Basket_Analysis_Project_-Python-and-Statistics-/README.md

-# Instacart_Market_Basket_Analysis_Project_-Python-and-Statistics-
+# Instacart Market Basket Analysis Project - Python and Statistics

 Exploratory data analysis and statistical analysis project using the Instacart dataset to uncover customer shopping behavior, ordering patterns, reorder habits, product popularity, and key purchasing trends.

 # 🛒 Instacart Customer Shopping Behavior Analysis

 ## 📌 Project Overview
 This project explores customer shopping behavior using the Instacart dataset.
-The main goal was to clean the data, handle missing and duplicate values, and perform exploratory and statistical analysis to better understand how customers shop, reorder products, and build their carts.
+The main goal was to clean the data, handle missing values, inspect duplicate records, and perform exploratory and statistical analysis to better understand how customers shop, reorder products, and build their carts.

 The analysis focuses on:
 - ⏰ customer ordering patterns